kenjennings/Atari-Breakout76/README.md

 =============================================================================

-GAMEPLAY:
+**GAMEPLAY**:

+**OVERVIEW**:
 This is a brutal game.
 It is deviously difficult.
 Conceived at a time when most "arcade" games were electromechanical tests of skill this game is designed to suction a quarter out of your pocket as fast as the player's feeble skills permit.
 It is not expected that a typical player can finish one screen, much less two, so the real game hardware only lasts through the second screen, and then glitches out after that.

 The game begins at a difficulty level any child could handle and quickly progresses to a speed only the twitchiest paddle jockey can survive.
 But, oddly, people just never learn and still love to play this game and be humiliated by it.
 This is a good indicator that the game is nicely balanced between game play vs difficulty progression.
 An easy game becomes boring.
 A game that is too hard discourages players, so they give up on it.

+**SERVE**:

+**BRICKS, POINTS**:

+**PADDLE**

+**REBOUNDs, COLLISIONS**:

 =============================================================================

+**IMPLEMENTATION**

+**TITLE SCREEN**:

+**GAME SCREEN**:

 WIP....